rishtaa/Smart_desktop_assistant/README.md

 # SmartDesktopAssistant
-A Smart Desktop Assistant is a virtual assistant designed to help you organize and streamline your work processes.
-It can automate various tasks, manage files and folders, keep track of appointments and deadlines, and provide quick access to information.
-With features like speech recognition, natural language processing, and advanced algorithms, it can understand your commands and carry out your requests quickly and efficiently.
+A Smart Desktop Assistant is like a helpful virtual friend on your computer.
+It can do things for you, like organizing files, reminding you of important dates, and quickly finding information.
+With features like understanding your voice and using smart algorithms, it makes tasks easier and faster.

 (run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech pip install speechRecognition To speak out, or text to speech pip install pyttsx3